Mela User Guide

 Feedback

-The amount of the delayed signal (the output of the delay line) that’s fed back into the delay line.
+Sets the amount of delayed signal fed back into the delay line.

 Feedforward

-The amount of the delayed signal (the output of the delay line) that’s sent to the module’s output.
+Sets the amount of delayed signal mixed to the output.

 FB Filter

-The cutoff frequency of the low pass filter that’s applied to the feedback signal to tame it.
+Sets the cutoff frequency of the low-pass filter applied to the feedback signal.

 HP Cutoff